 After the patient is hemodynamically stable and the pelvis has been stabilized, definitive fracture care can be undertaken.

 Complications of Pelvic Fractures

 Complications of pelvic fractures are often frequent and severe.
-In acute phase, patients are susceptible to the development of adult respiratory distress syndrome, thromboembolic disease, pneumonia, and multiple organ failure.
+In the acute phase, patients are susceptible to the development of adult respiratory distress syndrome, thromboembolic disease, pneumonia, and multiple organ failure.

-Pin tract infection can generally be managed adequately by appropriate release of the skin about the pins and changing dressings.
+Pin tract infection can generally be managed adequately by the appropriate release of the skin about the pins and changing dressings.
 Loose pins warrant removal.